-To wet pluck, you will need patience, a good set of kitchen shears, and a really big canning pot.
+To wet pluck, you will need slightly less patience, a good set of kitchen shears, and a really big canning pot.
 If you are plucking waterfowl, you will also need several pounds of wax (more on that in a bit).
 I use Parowax Household wax, which you can usually find in canning sections of most supermarkets.

 Now that you have the equipment, here’s how I pluck various game birds.

 For starters, always pluck before gutting the birds.
 (You’d be surprised how often I get that question.)

 As for various bird species, I’ve already written a tutorial on how to pluck a pheasant.
 These instructions work for all gallinaceous birds: pheasants, partridges, turkeys, quail, grouse of all varieties — and yes, chickens.
 Know that ruffed grouse, sharp-tailed grouse and quail skin is unusually tender, and that turkey skin is pretty damn tough.
 Other than that, they’re all pretty much the same.

 Doves and pigeons are the easiest birds to pluck.
 Once you get the hang of it, you can pluck a dove in about 2-3 minutes.
 Always dry pluck doves and pigeons.
 (Here’s our video on plucking doves.)